 Coming from what Dermot describes as a benchmark year for Wiston, the 2010 Blanc de Blancs is yet another distinctive and characterful wine, and perhaps the richest and most indulgent of the Wiston range.

-With lengthy lees ageing and modest dosage of 8g, the development and structure of this wine truly stands out.
+With lengthy lees ageing, and a modest dosage of 8g, the development and structure of this wine truly stands out.

-Aromas of citrus, baked apple with a rich baked bread and pastry notes.
+There are aromas of citrus, baked apple with rich baked bread and pastry notes.